Woodrow Wilson House

 Why Support Woodrow Wilson House?

 The Woodrow Wilson House was opened to the public as a museum in 1963.
-In 2013 we celebrated the 50th anniversary of the museum.
-The existence of Woodrow Wilson House is a testament to the devotion and foresight of Mrs. Wilson in preserving this home for posterity.
-We take seriously our responsibilities as stewards of this home, its garden and its collections.
+Its existence is a testament to the devotion and foresight of Mrs. Wilson in preserving this home for posterity.
+We take our responsibilities seriously as stewards of this home, its garden and its collections.
 Donations to the Woodrow Wilson House help us succeed in this work.

 In addition, we have a responsibility to educate the public about President Wilson and his legacy.
 President Wilson and his administration were a bridge between the nineteenth and twentieth centuries.
 His legacy includes the League of Nations, women’s right to vote, and the Federal Reserve System.
-And it is so much more than that.
+And so much more.

 We are planning educational programming relating to the period from 1900 to 1925 to address topics such as: